qmk/qmk_firmware/keyboards/xd87/keymaps/default_underglow/readme.md

 # The default RGB underglow layout for xd87

-The RGB underglow feature is disabled by default.
-This specific keymap enables RGB underglow but disables _command_ and _bootmagic_ in order to save space.
+The RGB Underglow feature is disabled by default.
+This specific keymap enables RGB Underglow but disables the Command feature in order to save space.

 ## Keymap